Sibusiso Vilakazi

-Sibusiso Vilakazi (born 29 December 1989) is a South African soccer player who plays as an attacking midfielder for TS Galaxy in the Premier Soccer League.
+Sibusiso Vilakazi (born 29 December 1989) is a South African soccer player who played as an attacking midfielder in the Premier Soccer League.
 In the 2013–14 Premier Soccer League season, he won the player of the season and players' player of the season awards.
 He also won the Nedbank Cup player of the tournament during that season.

+He was released by Sekhukhune United in the summer of 2024.

 International career

 Vilakazi made his international debut for South Africa on 12 October 2013 in a 1–1 draw against Morocco at the Adrar Stadium.